 The Dogo Argentino, also known as the Argentinian Mastiff, is a large, white, ferocious dog bred to hunt big games such as wild boar and mountain lions.
 Unfortunately, they are considered one of the world’s most dangerous breeds due to their fiery reputations and are banned in several countries.
 Consequently, their rarity makes them costly, with a pup costing as much as $8,000.

-Despite its name, the Pharaoh Hound is not an Egyptian breed; it is only because it bears a striking resemblance to the paintings of dogs found in tombs in Ancient Egypt, because it was first created in Ancient Egypt, but was imported to Malta where it thrived.
+Despite its name, the Pharaoh Hound is not an Egyptian breed anymore.
+It bears a striking resemblance to the paintings of dogs found in tombs in Ancient Egypt, because it was first created in Ancient Egypt, but was imported to Malta where it thrived.

-The Pharaoh Hound is a Maltese breed.
+Now, the Pharaoh Hound is considered a Maltese breed.
 In fact, it is the national dog of Malta.
 This breed is called Kelb tal-Fenek in Malta, meaning “rabbit dog” due to its proficiency in hunting rabbits.
 This gorgeous hound can set you back around $7,500.

 With thick silky smooth hair covering every inch of its body apart from the face, and a ring curl tail, the Afghan hound is an absolute beauty.
 This medium-sized sighthound combines panoramic vision and explosive speed to spot and chase down prey.
 The thick, silky coat was selectively bred to allow the dog to withstand the cold, harsh conditions of Afghanistan’s mountains.